Mortgage Basics

 Understanding the Mortgage Stress Test

 The stress test is a federal government requirement for lenders to assess a borrower’s risk.
-This is done to determine if you could afford your mortgage payments if interest rates were to rise.
+It determines whether you could afford your mortgage payments if interest rates were to rise.
 The stress test means you must be able to qualify for your mortgage at either the higher of the contract mortgage rate +2% or 5.25%.

 When to Start Comparing Mortgage Rates